Mysticiyer/link-up/README.md

 ---

-❗ If Something Doesn’t Work
+## ❗ If Something Doesn't Work
-- Make sure you’re logged into LinkedIn
+- Make sure you're logged into LinkedIn
 - Try refreshing the LinkedIn tab
-- Check if your profile picture or “Me” menu is visible
+- Check if your profile picture or "Me" menu is visible
 - Right-click the popup → click Inspect → go to Console and share any errors with me

 Thanks again!